NNLO QCD Corrections to the Drell-Yan Cross Section in Models of TeV-Scale Gravity: Theoretical Framework

-and the presence of the $n_{f}$ in RHS comes from the sum over flavors.
-The superscript $S$ in the last two equations of~(\ref{eq:27}) denotes the flavour singlet part of the AP kernel.
-From the results of the bare coefficient functions and the known splitting functions, we can obtain the finite $\Delta^{i}_{ab}$ using the above Eq.~(\ref{eq:27}).
+and using the Eq.~(\ref{eq:24}), we can get all the contributions to NNLO arising from all the subprocesses $ \Delta^{i, (k)}_{ab}$.
+From the results of the bare coefficient functions and the known splitting functions, we can obtain the finite $\Delta^{i}_{ab}$.
 This in turn gives us the $Q^{2}$ distribution of the leptonic pair in the DY process:

 In the above expression

 and the renormalised partonic distributions are

 In this article, we extend this distribution of the DY pair to NNLO QCD from the existing NLO result~\cite{Mathews:2004xp} in models of TeV scale gravity.
 The contributions arising from solely SM are already available in the literature~\cite{Altarelli:1978id, Matsuura:1987wt, Matsuura:1988sm, Hamberg:1990np}.
 The missing parts, namely, the contributions coming from the presence of the spin-2 particles, $\Delta^{h,(2)}_{ab}$ are computed in this article.
 In the next Sec.~\ref{sec:3}, we discuss the methodology of this computation in great details.